UmairFaiser/comdeck/RESOURCE_UPLOAD_GUIDE.md

 1. Restart the development server: `npm run dev`
 2. Navigate to the subject page
 3. Check that the resource appears in the correct category
-4. Verify the download link works
+4. Verify the download link works (or Watch Video opens in a new tab for videos)
 5. If it's a paper with answers, click "Answers Available" to test navigation